 Myths vs Facts of Section 230

-Enacted with the Communications Decency Act in 1996, Section 230 provides legal and regulatory certainty for websites and online businesses that they will not be held liable for the online activities of third parties.
+Enacted with the Communications Decency Act in 1996, Section 230 provides our everyday websites, from social media to digital marketplaces, the legal certainty that their website will not be held liable for the online activities of third parties.